Ternary Compression for Communication-Efficient Federated Learning: Proposed Algorithm

-We present an proposition about the convergence trends of $w_p$ and $w_n$ and its proof in Section \uppercase\expandafter{\romannumeral4}, followed by the experimental results on the two factors with different initials when training MLP and ResNet$^*$ in Appendix A. It is worth noting that the trend of the positive and negative quantization factors of TTQ algorithm is almost the same in all layers.
-Hence, the energy consumption in calculating the gradients of two quantization factors during the back propagation can be cut in half if only one quantization factor is retained, which is important for some resource-constrained clients.
+From equation (\ref{eq:update_w}), we can see that different from the standard TTQ, we adopt one quantization factor instead of two quantization factors in each layer.
+The main reason is that as we theoretically prove in Section \ref{SIV.A}, the two quantization factors $w_p$, $w_n$ in TTQ will converge to the same absolute value.
+Consequently, use of one quantization factor can further reduce the communication and computation costs.
+Additionally, a single quantization factor may also be able to alleviate weight divergence frequently observed in federated learning \cite{zhao2018federated}.

-After quantifying the whole network, the loss function can be calculated and the errors be backpropagated in the same way as for continuous weights except that the weights are $\pm w^q$ or zeros.
-The gradients of $w^q$ and latent full-precision model are calculated according to the rules in \cite{zhu2016trained}.
-The new update rule is summarized in Algorithm \ref{Algo_4}.
+After quantizing the whole network, the loss function can be calculated and the errors can be back-propagated.
+However, the quantization will cause the derivative $\frac{\partial \theta^t}{\partial \theta}$ to be infinity or zero, resulting in difficulties training the whole network, since

+To avoid this problem, the gradients of $w^q$ and the latent full-precision model are calculated in the following way, as suggested in \cite{zhu2016trained}:

+The new update rule is summarized in Algorithm \ref{Algo_1}.
 Consequently, FTTQ significantly reduces the size of the updates transmitted to the server, thus reducing the costs of upstream communications.
-However, the costs of the downstream communications will not be reduced if no additional measures are taken, since the weights of the global model cannot be decomposed into the coefficient and ternary matrix after aggregation.
-To address this issue, a ternary federated learning protocol is presented in the next section.
+However, the costs of the downstream communications will not be reduced if no additional measures are taken, since the weights of the global model becomes real-values again after aggregation.
+To address this issue, a ternary federated learning protocol is presented in the next subsection.